tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 ## Varied Training and Generalization

-Varied training has been shown to influence learning in wide array of different tasks and domains, including categorization (Hahn et al., 2005; Maddox & Filoteo, 2011; Morgenstern et al., 2019; Nosofsky et al., 2019; Plebanek & James, 2021; Posner & Keele, 1968), language learning
+Varied training has been shown to influence learning in a wide array of different tasks and domains, including categorization (Hahn et al., 2005; Maddox & Filoteo, 2011; Morgenstern et al., 2019; Nosofsky et al., 2019; Plebanek & James, 2021; Posner & Keele, 1968), language learning